 Apply for interjurisdictional spousal or partner support

-How to apply for spousal or partner support if you or the other party lives outside Alberta.
+How to apply for spousal or partner support if the other party lives outside Alberta.

 An Interjurisdictional Support Order (ISO) application can create, change or enforce a support order when the payor or recipient lives outside Alberta.